tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **UA string and qualification**
   Additional rules targeted at SEO which can specify acceptable requests based on user agent.

+* **DNS reverse lookup**
+  It enables to verify the host by reverse DNS lookup which would spend some server resources.

 * **Simulation mode**
   You can simulate the 'blocking on front-end' functionality before deploying.